These instructions are accurate as of October 9, 2018.

 MC Command Center is a wonderful mod that adds story progression, disables culling, and basically allows you to tweak various settings of the game.
-I’ve been running with it in-game since I finished my Pigglewiggle Legacy last fall.
 You can have just run in the background, quietly updating your unplayed families or have it be an active participant.
+If you are more interested in the MC settings, I’ve posted mine here.

 It’s fairly easy to set up – but there are some steps involved.
 (I only have PC instructions here as I don’t own a mac anymore.)